toni-mo/bootstrap-grid/README.md

 ![](https://github.com/toni-mo/bootstrap-grid/blob/master/img/contents.png)

-### Grid System
+## Grid System
-Grid - series of rows and columns that is represented by css classes.
+Grid - the feature of Bootstrap that helps you create layout.
+It is series of rows and columns that are represented by css classes.
 Bootstrap grid has 12 columns.
-Each column can be divided again into 12 columns.

 ### Three main CSS classes
 * .container
 * .row
 * .col

-  * **.container** class is basically general container for whole grid system, for rows and columns.
+**.container** class is basically general container for whole grid system, for rows and columns.
 It’s purpose is to center content, give some horizontal padding to it.
-  * **.row** class serves as wrapper for columns.
+**.row** class serves as wrapper for columns.
 It’s the place to put your columns in.
-  * **.col** class is the place where your content would go.
+**.col** class is the place where your content would go.

  ### Different size of columns
 .col-1|.col-2|.col-3|.col-4|...|.col-12|